MARCH 31 - BIRTHS

 Scottish chemist who, independently of August Kekulé, proposed the tetravalency of carbon and the ability of carbon atoms to bond with one another to form long chains, which concepts are fundamental to understanding the molecules found in living organisms.
 He also created the use of a line between element symbols to indicate a chemical bond.
 He wrote these landmark ideas in a paper to be submitted to the French Academy of Sciences through his superior, Adolphe Wurtz.
 Sadly for Couper, that paper was not forwarded from the lab in a timely fashion, and meanwhile another chemist, August Kekulé had published the same, though independent, idea of tetravalence, depriving Couper of his due fame.

-German chemist who, with Gustav Kirchhoff, about 1859 observed that each element emits a light of characteristic wavelength.
+Robert Wilhelm Eberhard Bunsen was a German chemist who, working with Gustav Kirchhoff, about 1859 observed that each element emits a light of characteristic wavelength.
 (These studies opened the field of spectrum analysis, important in the study of the Sun and stars.)
-With this tool, Bunsen soon discovered two new elements: cesium and rubidium.
+With this tool, Bunsen soon discovered two new elements: caesium and rubidium.
 He developed several techniques used in separating, identifying, and measuring various chemical substances.
 He also made a number of improvements in chemical batteries for use in isolating quantities of pure metals, (one is known as the Bunsen battery).
 His Bunsen burner was created for use in flame tests of various metals and salts because its nonluminous flame did not interfere with the colored flame given off by the test material.

 René Descartes

-French mathematician, scientist, and "the father of modern philosophy."
+French philosopher and mathematician who is known as “the father of modern philosophy.”
 His work, La géométrie, includes his application of algebra to geometry from which we now have Cartesian geometry.
 During 1620-28, Descartes travelled through Europe, then settled in Holland.
 Soon after, he began work on his first major treatise on physics, Le Monde, ou Traité de la Lumière.
 This work was near completion when news that Galileo was condemned to house arrest reached him.
 He decided not to publish that work during his lifetime.
 Later, he turned to philosophy, one of the first to oppose scholastic Aristotelianism, he began by methodically doubting knowledge based on authority, the senses, and reason.
-His most famous quote is "I think, therefore I am."
+His most famous quote is “I think, therefore I am.”

 Yuri Valentinovich Knorozov